The Superior Spider-Man: Dead No More: Clone Conspiracy

 It is later revealed that Otto had used the technology acquired in 2099 to make a copy of his consciousness right before being sent back, and stored the copy in his gauntlets and programmed it activate in 100 days.
 When the gauntlets reactivated, the duplicate made an octobot body out of the gauntlets.
 This duplicate would initially plan to take control of Peter's body, while hiding inside the Living Brain.
 However, after learning that his true self had sacrificed himself and willingly gave Peter his body back, Otto (due to his massive ego and lack of his true self's final memories) believes that Peter's body corrupted his original self's personality and instead decided to get a new body modeled after his own physique, after causing the Living Brain to self-destruct.
-After finding out his original body has been stolen by New U Technologies and was being restored, Otto infiltrated New U's lab and transferred his consciousness into his renewed body and quickly destroyed a copy of Peter Parker's consciousness, created as a side effect of Peter inhabiting Otto's body as it died, before reclaiming his title as Dr. Octopus and making a pact with The Jackal (who was secretly Ben Reilly, a clone of Peter Parker having initially been a hero, but due to being killed and resurrected countless times by Miles Warren, his creator and the original Jackal, he was driven over the edge and for the time being went down a more malicious path) to perfect New U Technologies' currently flawed cloning process.
+After finding out his original body has been stolen by New U Technologies and was being restored, Otto infiltrated New U's lab and transferred his consciousness into his renewed body and quickly destroyed a copy of Peter Parker's consciousness, created as a side effect of Peter inhabiting Otto's body as it died, before reclaiming his title as Dr. Octopus and making a pact with the Jackal (a resurrected Ben Reilly) to perfect New U Technologies' currently flawed cloning process.
 Otto succeeded in creating an improved clone with spliced DNA from him and Peter Parker, calling it the "Proto-Clone".
 He stands with the Jackal, until he insults a captured Anna Maria Marconi (who the original Otto had a lengthy relationship with during his occupation of Peter's body that reached the point where Otto admitted he loved her) causing Otto to turn against him, discovering he was a Spider-Clone the entire time, causing him to feel manipulated.
-He and the Jackal fight as their bodies began to degenerate into dust and Otto destroys Reilly's webware, which was sending a signal that would've healed their bodies, but Otto intends for him to die.
+He and the Jackal fight as their bodies began to degenerate into dust and Otto destroys Reilly's webware, which was sending a signal that would have healed their bodies, but Otto intends for him to die.
 As their bodies further degenerate, Reilly attempts to transfer his mind into the Proto-Clone but is instead electrocuted into unconsciousness (as a fail-safe Otto made if anybody other than him tries to transfer their conscience into the Proto-Clone), before Otto takes the body for himself and leaves Ben for dead.
 He then tracks down an old base of his and finds out Hydra has taken over it.
 After defeating various henchmen, he is offered an alliance by Armin Zola to help him take down Parker Industries (a company Otto had founded during his time in Peter's body), which Otto agreed to.
 After making a new suit, with a similar pattern to the Superior Spider-Man suit, Otto dubbed himself the "Superior Octopus".
 After fighting Spider-Man for control of Parker Industries, Otto fails and is dismayed at being a Hydra soldier.
 He becomes a member of Hydra's short-lived version of the Avengers, which later disbands following Hydra's defeat.
 Otto later defects from Hydra, deciding to resume his former self's career in heroism and bases himself in San Francisco, using the alias of "Eliot Tolliver", and gains a position at Horizon University.